Dear Burned Out Homeschool Mom,

 Depression can be dangerous and often isn’t something you can get over on your own or pretend away.
 If you wake up consistently feeling down, please don’t be embarrassed or ashamed to seek medical help.
 Many of us have gone through depression.
 It’s so much better to admit it, seek help, and move toward feeling better!
 In fact, it’ll end up being better for you and your whole family.
 So don’t just “think about it.”
 If you’re depressed, get help.
 Now.

 I know.
 That’s easier said than done.
 But it’s also important.
 Necessary.
-For the good of your husband and your children, you must take care of yourself.
+For the good of your entire family, you must take care of yourself.
 I don’t mean that you have to eat only organic fruits and vegetables, work out five days a week, sleep late every Saturday, and never deal with stress.

 Those things would be nice, but they aren’t what I’m talking about, and they’re probably not always possible right now, anyway.
 But there are things you can do to take care of yourself.
-You may not be able to do all of them, but maybe you can do one or two things for you that you can incorporate into your daily routine.
+You may not be able to do all of them, but maybe you can do one or two things for yourself.
+Think about which of these things you can incorporate into your daily routine.
 Or maybe there’s something that’s not listed here that’s more important to you.
 Think about yourself and your own situation, and use these suggestions as starting points.

 - Read a book for fun.